spf13/spf13-vim/README.md

 which collects some of the additional functionality added by Prelude.
 It also adds an additional keymap that binds many of those extensions to keybindings.

+## Automatic package installation

+The default Prelude installation comes with a bare minimum of functionality.
+It will however install add-ons for various programming languages and frameworks on demand.
+For instance - if you try to open a `.clj` file `clojure-mode`, `nrepl.el` and prelude's enhanced Lisp configuration will be installed automatically for you.

+You can, of course, install anything you wish manually as well.

 ## Color Themes